MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyMobileDeviceManagementPolicyIncludedGroupServiceProvisioningError.md

 # Get-MgBetaPolicyMobileDeviceManagementPolicyIncludedGroupServiceProvisioningError

 ## SYNOPSIS
-Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object .
+Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a group object.
 Supports $filter (eq, not, for isResolved and serviceInstance).

 ## SYNTAX